• Skip to primary navigation

 Caviar Doesn't Have to Be Expensive

-Caviar comes in an entire range of prices.
+Caviar comes in an wide range of prices.
 Before I scare you away...
 I use the cheapest lumpfish caviar from a good deli or seafood counter.
-It comes in red or black and costs about $6.00 for 2 oz.
-The red and black taste the same- a little salty, oceany hit that almost bursts on your tongue.
+It comes in red or black and costs about $8.00 for 2 oz.
+The red and black taste the same- a little salty, ocean-y hit that almost bursts on your tongue.

-There are different kinds - Beluga sturgeon (I always thought Beluga caviar came from a whale!
-Ha!) is the most prized and therefore expensive partly, because only 100 beluga sturgeon can be harvested per year from the Caspian Sea.
-Beluga sturgeons are considered an endangered species so Beluga caviar is not allowed to be sold in many countries.
+Beluga sturgeon (I always thought Beluga caviar came from a whale!
+Ha!) is the most prized and therefore expensive partly because only 100 beluga sturgeon can be harvested per year from the Caspian Sea.
+Beluga sturgeons are considered an endangered species, so Beluga caviar is not allowed to be sold in many countries.
 Wild caviar production was halted in Russia from 2008 to 2011 to allow the wild population to re-establish itself.
 Where available, it can cost up to $250 per ounce.
 It is shiny black and pea-sized.

 The next is the small golden Sterlet caviar that was once reserved for the royalty of Russia, Iran and Austria.
 Next come the light to medium brown Ossetra, which is known as Russian caviar, and then Sevruga.

 Caviar is pretty versatile.
 Sour cream or creme fraiche is a traditional accompaniment.
-You can sprinkle it over potatoes and sour cream, blinis.
+You can sprinkle it over potatoes and sour cream, or blinis.
 Garnish smoked salmon hors d'oeuvres with it.
 A little hit goes a long way.
-It also keeps in fridge for a few days after it is opened because it is salt cured.
+It also keeps in the fridge for a few days after it is opened because it is salt-cured.

 Simple ingredients but surprisingly tasty!